How To Fill Out A W-4 To Maximize Your Tax Refund

 January 14, 2013 : JoeTaxpayer - Guest Contributor

-Ed Note: When you started your job, how much thought did you put into filling out form W-4?
+Editor’s Note: When you started your job, how much thought did you put into filling out form W-4?
 Did you know that your W-4 withholdings directly impact your tax refund?
-January is a great time to revisit your W-4 and make a few adjustments (you can do this at any time during the year — but the earlier in the year you make changes, the more impact they’ll have on your tax refund).
+We’re thrilled to have the famous JoeTaxpayer with us today to share a few tips & strategies about how to fill out a W-4 to maximize your refund.

 You see a W-4 recently?
 Do you even remember what Form W-4 is?
 It’s possible that you filled out this form and gave it to your employer years, perhaps decades ago, and never gave it a second thought.
 Form W-4, otherwise known as the Employee’s Withholding Allowance Certificate, is the form you use to tell your employer’s payroll department how much federal tax to withhold from your paycheck.
 Sounds simple enough, and the resulting number this form will produce is a single number of allowances – and that number, in turn, determines how much is withheld from your income for the year.